 Dating back to medieval times, the present strategy is being used in USA as well as China and India.

 However, the strategy can offer wrong perspectives.
-If we were to take for example a piece of furniture produced in China, the way to calculate the price through the cost-up pricing strategy is to identify the cost of production and add the profit margin you wish to achieve.
+If we were to take for example a piece of furniture produced in China, the way to calculate the price through the cost-plus pricing strategy is to identify the cost of production and add the profit margin you wish to achieve.

 But it depends on the sales target as if the sales are low than you have expected than you might result in losses.
 Another thing is that if the Chinese company tries to sell its furniture in China but also on international markets, such as France, the success of the company depends highly on customers’ behaviors and perceptions, as French people will believe that the Chinese products are of poor quality if the prices are set lower than their expectations.